-Size: The Saarloos wolfdog is a fairly large dog, up to 76 cm (30 in) at the shoulder and weighing up to 45 kg.
+Size: The Saarloos wolfdog is a relatively large dog, up to 76 cm (30 in) at the shoulder and weighing up to 45 kg.

-The head should give a wolf-like impression and its size should be in harmonious relation to the body.
-Seen from above and from the side, the head is wedge-shaped.
+The head should give a wolf-like impression, and its size should be in harmonious relation to the body.
+Seen from above and side, the head is wedge-shaped.

 Skull: The skull is flat and broad.

 Muzzle: The line from the muzzle to the well developed zygomatic arch is very characteristic.

 Eyes: Yellow color, almond-shaped.
 Set slightly oblique, not protruding and not round, with well-fitting lids.
 The expression is alert, reserved, but not anxious.

 Ears: Medium-sized, firm pricked ears, triangular and with a rounded tip.
 Hairy on the inside.
 The ears are set on at the level of the eyes.

 Neck: Dry and well-muscled, merging with the back in a very flowing line.
 Just flowing is the line from the throat to the chest.

 Topline: The top line should be level, and the overall appearance should be a broad and powerful animal with a thick neck.

 Faults: Body too deep, too short.